Cameron-Ord/Cameron-Ord/README.md

 I'm know C, C++ on a basic level.

-What I currently know : JavaScript, Python, HTML, CSS, SASS, MariaDB, Vue.js, node.js, and the DOM.
+What I currently have knowledge & experience in: JavaScript, Python, HTML, CSS, SASS, MariaDB, Vue.js, node.js, and the DOM.
 I use Apache and an oracle VM for my webhosting.

 I run Linux as my OS(Arch, Mint).